Hello Everyone. Meet my special dog, Fred.

 Here’s a video of an excellent use of Fred.
 Note the single incident learning.
 This young collie is set up to succeed several times and then he is set up to fail.
 On purpose.
 And then he’s tested – on purpose.
 He passes the test – the pressure comes off – and he is allowed a few easy repetitions to keep his confidence intact.

 Single incidence learning in proofing – that’s cool.
 And useful.
-Because if you’re a positive trainer, you must take moment to think about how you have communicated to your dog what is WRONG.
+Because if you’re a positive trainer, you must take a moment to think about how you have communicated to your dog what is WRONG.
 And Fred… he’s amazing for that.

 Writing this post is a conflict for me, because lots of people will read this and will approach it completely wrong.
-Dogs that are not property trained will be subjected to Fred.
+Dogs that are not properly trained will be subjected to Fred.
 Dogs that are scared and stressed will be subjected to Fred.
 Dogs that cannot win – they will meet Fred too.
 That makes me sad.

 I decided to go forward with this subject anyway, simply because I am seeing too many lovely dogs, trained positively, who multitask about work – with no consequences.
-Consequences must be part of all dog training, but a good dog training program is so well structured and systematic in it’s approach that it’s less than 10% of training time, if that.
+Consequences must be part of all dog training, but a good dog training program is so well structured and systematic in its approach that it’s less than 10% of training time, if that.

 I will warn you now; if Fred does not work, then you do have a problem but it is probably not a distraction problem.
 Most likely it is a motivation, stress or general understanding problem – each huge topics individually.